QuinnKWolter/INFSCI2710-eCommerceProject/README.md

 2. :red_square:Figure out stock/inventories/support structure in models.py with Logan for reports?
 3. :red_square:[Generate Database Diagram/ERD with Django Extensions](https://www.linkedin.com/pulse/generate-database-diagramerd-django-extensions-automatically-srujan-s/)
 4. :red_square:Let Quinn know your thoughts on various aggregation logic needs (from above)
-5. :red_square:Renovate stylings and visualizations for the pages.
-6. 🟥"REPORT: A graphical schema of the database using the E-R diagram with a short description of each entity set, relationship set and their corresponding attributes."
-7. 🟥"REPORT: A set of relational schema resulting from the E-R diagram with identification of primary and foreign keys."

 ### Rody:
 1. :yellow_square:Data/Script for Regions, Stores, Salespersons